Sample Cover Letter

 1234 Paradise Rd.
 Peoria, IL 45678

 Dear Mr. Jones:

-enclosed resume, I will be graduating with a degree in Television Production from
+resume, I will be graduating with a degree in Television Production from

-Smith University in June of 2014.
-I feel that
+Smith University in June of 2015.
+I feel that this academic preparation,

-to Pekin over the Christmas vacation (Dec.
-19th to 30th) and would very
+the Christmas vacation (Dec.
+19th to 30th) and would very much like to

-in December and try to set up an appointment.
-I am very much
+December and try to set up an appointment.
+I am very much looking

 Mary Elizabeth Smith